MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P07-Introduction-to-Data-Models/content.md

       var modificationTime = NSDate()
     }

-# Using our Note Data Model
+#Using our Note Data Model

-Prior to this point, the table view in our List Notes View Controller has been using hard coded values to populate its cells; however, we would like the table view to populate its cells based on a user's notes.
-This means that the List Notes View Controller is going to need to store all of a user's current notes.
+Prior to this point, the table view in our List Notes Table View Controller had been using hard coded values to populate its cells; however, we would like the table view to populate its cells based on a user's notes.
+This means that the List Notes Table View Controller is going to need to store all of a user's current notes.

 > [action]
-> Select the `ListNotesViewController.swift` file and add the following just below the declaration of the ListNotesViewController class:
+> Select the `ListNotesTableViewController.swift` file and add the following just below the declaration of the ListNotesTableViewController class:
 >
     var notes = [Note]()

 The line above is creating a variable called `notes` that has been initialized to an empty array of *Note* objects.
 When a user creates a new note, we will add an element to our `notes` array, and when a user deletes a note, we will delete the corresponding note in our `notes` array.

-Now when we populate the cells of the table view in the List Notes View Controller, we will use the note objects in our `notes` array, instead of the hard coded values!
+Now when we populate the cells of the table view in the List Notes Table View Controller, we will use the note objects in our `notes` array, instead of the hard coded values!

 Let's update our code to reflect this change.

 > [action]
 Modify `func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int` as follows:
 >
-    func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
+    override func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
       return notes.count
     }